MahApps/mahapps.com/input/docs/controls/DateTimePicker.md

 That is the whole mechanism, and it is worth knowing for any control whose template contains unstyled children.

 :::{.alert .alert-info}
-Two things stay out of reach even so.
-The selected row is a rounded pill only because the dictionary carries a small `ComboBoxItem` template — the stock item's `Border` has no `CornerRadius` binding, so a setter alone cannot round it.
-And a true WinUI **looping selector**, with the columns scrolling under a fixed highlight band and an accept/dismiss row beneath, needs code to keep the selection centred; a resource dictionary cannot do it.
+The selected row is a rounded pill only because the dictionary carries a small `ComboBoxItem` template: in a released version the stock item's `Border` has no `CornerRadius` binding, so a setter alone cannot round it.
+That was fixed on `develop` by [#4288](https://github.com/MahApps/MahApps.Metro/issues/4288) — `ComboBoxItem` now binds `ControlsHelper.CornerRadius` — so once that ships, the little template can go and one setter will do.

+A true WinUI **looping selector** stays out of reach either way: the columns scrolling under a fixed highlight band, with an accept/dismiss row beneath, need code to keep the selection centred.
+A resource dictionary cannot do it.
 :::

 Prefer to keep the clock?
 It is one setter: